laminas/laminas-view/doc/book/helpers/placeholder.md

 ## Concrete Implementations

-zend-view ships with a number of "concrete" placeholder implementations.
+laminas-view ships with a number of "concrete" placeholder implementations.
 These are for commonly used placeholders: doctype, page title, and various `<head>` elements.
 In all cases, calling the placeholder with no arguments returns the element itself.